Ilocos Sur: 2020 COVID-19 pandemic

+2022 Luzon earthquake

+Ilocos Sur was severely affected by the 2022 Luzon earthquake, which was felt strongly in Ilocos Sur for 30 seconds or longer.
+A total of 32 towns and two cities received damage, with the heaviest in Vigan.
+Nearly 100 homes were heavily damaged.
+Heritage sites in the UNESCO World Heritage City of Vigan were damaged, including the Vigan Cathedral and old-century houses, as well as few toppled power lines along Calle Crisologo.
+Parts of the old historic belfry of Bantay Church in the town of the same name also suffered severe damage.

 Geography

 Ilocos Sur occupies the central section of the Ilocos Region in northern Luzon.
 It is bordered by Ilocos Norte to the north, Abra to the northeast, Mountain Province to the east, Benguet to the southeast, La Union to the south, and the South China Sea to the west.
 Its area of 2,596.00 km2 occupies about 20% of the total land area of Region 1.
 The topography of Ilocos Sur ranges from 10 to 1700 m above sea level.

 Climate

 The climate is generally dry as defined by the Hernandez climate classification—the dry months are from October to May.
 The southernmost portion in Cervantes is wet with rain evenly distributed throughout the year while the southeastern part of Sugpon receives less precipitation.
 The rainy season arrives in August while January and February have the lowest precipitation.
 The mean temperature in the province is 27 C. January is the coldest.